 The Creation of Fort Knox

-In the 1930s, due in part to the 1933 confiscation of gold, the federal government vastly increased its gold reserves but had no place to store it.
-The US Treasury Department took over land from the military and began construction on the United States Bullion Depository.
+In the 1930s, due in part to the 1933 confiscation of gold, the federal government vastly increased its gold reserves but had no place to store the gold.
+The US Treasury Department took overland from the military and began construction on the United States Bullion Depository.
 It was finished in 1936 and shipments of gold began.

 During World War II, many important documents such the U.S. Declaration of Independence and the Constitution were moved to Fort Knox for safekeeping.
 European countries also transferred important items such as the Hungarian Holy Crown to prevent confiscation from invading armies.
 Also held during this time was an original copy of the Magna Carta.